Ladysnake/Ladysnake.github.io/wiki/impersonate.md

 They will however not fool the impersonated player's pets, if any.

 To avoid moderation chaos, server logs will always display the actual player's name, alongside their fake identity.
+Server operators will have ongoing impersonations revealed in the same way.

 ### Commands
 Impersonate adds the `/impersonate` command, allowing server operators and mapmakers to interact with the API through